ranfysvalle02/Interactive-RAG/README.md

     return format_results(results)
 ```

 This pipeline is where the power of the unified model becomes clear.
-The `$vectorSearch` stage efficiently finds the most semantically similar chunks while simultaneously applying a `filter` on the metadata.
-This is a highly optimized, single-database operation that is far more efficient than trying to coordinate searches and filters across separate systems.
-This architecture allows for even more advanced strategies, such as using `$lookup` to retrieve parent documents for added context, all within the same powerful pipeline.
+The `$vectorSearch` stage efficiently finds the most semantically similar chunks while *simultaneously* applying a `filter` on the metadata.
+This is a highly optimized, single-database operation that is far more efficient than coordinating searches across separate systems.
+This architecture paves the way for even more advanced strategies, all within the same powerful pipeline.